 You could also get information about the status of your return via telephone if you have the patience for that sort of thing.
 However, if you don’t file electronically, it could take longer for this information to appear in your account along with related updates.

-Another reason you’d want to file online is that the interfaces or online applications that file on your behalf can make the tax filing process much easier and reduce the chance of errors.
-For instance, software like TurboTax or Wealthsimple Tax (we're kind of partial to the latter), can help you get the most accurate results while maximizing the amount of your return.
+Another reason you’d want to file online is that the interfaces or online applications that help you prepare your taxes can make the tax filing process much easier and reduce the chance of errors.
+Online software can help you get the most accurate results while maximizing the amount of your return.
 Plus, there’s no need to send in receipts with your online filing unless the CRA requests them at a later time.

 Finally, filing online means you’ll get your refund faster.
 With direct deposit, you may receive your refund in as little as 2 weeks.